-I propose to create a simple game similar to a gambling machine, but can be played by anyone with a mobile phone.
+I propose to create a simple gambling contraption that can be played by anyone with a mobile phone.
 The accepted currency for it would be your personal data.
 My intention is to create a dilemma in which a reward can be won but at the cost of a price.
 The most important part of the project is to balance these two elements in order to attract, or seduce as many players as possible by setting a price that is hard to disregard and by offering a reward which makes the price worthwhile playing.
 I envision a simple installation which comprises of three parts:

-- a docking station for one's mobile phone - a screen projection for instructions and feedback - a clear box showing at all times the prize to be won.
+- an input device for one's phone (this can be a docking station, a connector, an app) - a screen projection for instructions and feedback (the "gambling machine") - a clear indication of the prize to be won.